thversfelt/AutoRepair/README.md

 ## Getting Started

-These instructions will cover usage information and for AutoRepair's docker container.
+These instructions will cover usage information for AutoRepair.

 ### Prerequisities